Last Updated on February 22, 2023

 3. When did he attend basic training?
 January 6, 2010- March 11, 2010

 4. How often did you hear from him?
-(Phone and letters) Letters almost every day once he was able to write.. done with initial processing.
+(Phone and letters) Letters almost every day once he could write.. done with initial processing.
 Phone calls ranged from 10-30 minutes every Sunday afternoon (starting the second Sunday).
-On Superbowl Sunday they had their phones almost all afternoon so we talked for a few hours!
+On Superbowl Sunday they had their phones almost all afternoon, so we talked for a few hours!

 5. How long was it before you heard from him the first time?
-The Saturday after he left he called and I missed it.
-He only had like a minute to talk anyway but I was very upset and cried awhile.
+The Saturday after he left he called, and I missed it.
+He only had a minute to talk anyway, but I was very upset and cried awhile.
 So he just had to leave a voicemail.

 6. How long did it take to receive a mailing address for him?
-The second Sunday he was gone he was allowed a phone call and gave me his mailing address then, so about a week and a half.
+The second Sunday he was gone, he was allowed a phone call and gave me his mailing address, so about a week and a half.

 7. Were there any restrictions on what you could send him?
-Yes, no sweets, no risque pictures… In general I wouldn’t send something if I doubted he could have it.
-Things he asked for included vitamins, Aspirin, cough drops (it was dead winter), and postage stamps.
+Yes, no sweets, no risque pictures… I wouldn’t send something if I doubted he could have it.
+He asked for vitamins, Aspirin, cough drops (it was dead winter), and postage stamps.

 12. Any other tips or information?
 Write to him daily!
-I know everyone says this but it means the world to him when he hears his name called at mail call.
-I wrote him a letter for every day he was gone (even before I had an address!) because I just couldn’t stand to get a sad letter from him saying he was passed over.
-Also send him pictures every week or so, just two or three, here and there.
-If you plan on attending graduation make sure to book your hotel as soon as you know the dates!
+I know everyone says this, but it means the world to him when he hears his name called at mail call.
+I wrote him a letter for every day he was gone (even before I had an address!) because I couldn’t stand to get a sad letter from him saying he was passed over.
+Also, send him pictures every week or so, just two or three, here and there.
+If you plan on attending graduation, book your hotel as soon as you know the dates!
 They fill up really quickly.